OlegSuperBro/Osu-Replay-Editor/README.md

 2. Install requirements by running ```pip install -r requirements```
 3. Run main file ```python main.py```

+There only 1 known issue:

+Replay that have skips, getting broken.
+It's problem in osrparse module and i'm trying to fix it!

 Also i recommend use virtual environment.

 I used [venv](https://docs.python.org/3/library/venv.html)